 What is Psychosexual Therapy?

-Psychosexual therapy involves discussing issues about your sex life and exploring that connections between the psychological and the physiological.
+Psychosexual therapy involves discussing issues about your sex life and exploring the connections between the psychological and the physiological.
 The idea is to leverage that connection between the two systems so that each one nurtures the other.
 It’s about being able to repair and refuel your intimate life.

 How does it work?